enzoacoelho/qa-manual-testing-portfolio-agileway-travel/Test-Cases/Flight-Search.md

 ---

 ### TC-FS-008
-**Title:** Select flight with required fields not filled
+**Title:** Verify flights are not displayed when required fields are empty

 **Steps:**
 1. Access the flight search page
 2. Leave one or more required fields empty

 **Expected Result:**
-System does not display available flights and shows validation messages for required fields.
+Available flights are not displayed until all required fields are filled.

 ---

 ### TC-FS-009
-**Title:** Select flight with same origin and destination
+**Title:** Select same origin and destination with same departure and return date

 **Steps:**
 1. Access the flight search page
 2. Enter the same city for origin and destination
-3. Select valid dates
+3. Select the same date for departure and return

 **Expected Result:**
-System prevents flight search and displays a validation message.
+System prevents flight search due to invalid route configuration.

 ---